Innovixx-Development/payload-nextjs-boilerplate/readme.md

 - To build, run `yarn build` or `npm run build`.
 - To serve, run `yarn serve` or `npm run serve`.

-### This boilerplate is not for all NextJS projects

-We will be releasing more boilerplates over time, including one for pairing Payload with a statically generated NextJS site.
-If you don't need NextJS' server rendering, you should go fully static.